labarilem/notes/notes/building-microservices/monitoring.md

 It would be better to adopt correlation ids from the start, because it's usually very hard to retro fit call logs with correlation ids.

-Also note that using correlation IDs justifies the development of a client library shared between microservices, because it would simplify communication a lot.
+Also, note that using correlation IDs justifies the development of a client library shared between microservices, because it would simplify communication a lot.
 Just remember to keep these shared libraries as thin as possible to avoid any kind of coupling.

 ## Cascading Failures